 Schönbrunn has certainly come up in the world since it first came into the hands of the Austrian nobility when Maximilian II acquired the land in 1569.
 His hunting lodge was destroyed by the Turks in 1683 and Leopold I intended its successor to be a much grander affair and one to rival the Palace of Versailles.

 Unfortunately war got in the way of the project, which was to have been built where the Gloriette now stands, and a subsequent lack of funds meant a simpler version was created and it wasn't until the reign of the Empress Maria Theresa (1740-80) that the magnificent structure we can admire today was built.

 Around 40 of the 1441 rooms of the palace are open for public viewing, including the various private apartments used by the Habsburg monarchy and the Hall of Mirrors where a six-year old Mozart played for Empress Maria Theresa.

 As you wander through the palace, try and visualize some of the important events that the walls have witnessed: the arrival of Napoleon and his troops, the death of Austria's Emperor Franz Joseph, the signing of the abdication in 1918 by Emperor Karl I, the British soldiers based here during the allied occupation of 1945-55, the meeting between Kennedy and Krushchev in 1961....

 You can easily spend a whole day at Schönbrunn as not only can you take a guided tour around the interior, but the palace grounds themselves are worthy of a visit.

-The palace complex covers around 1.6 km² and the fabulous formal gardens, also dating back to the time of Empress Maria Theresa, have lots of hidden treasures e.g. a Roman ruin (from 1778!), the world's oldest zoo, the Neptune fountain, an obelisk, the impressive Gloriette, a maze, botanical gardens, even a public swimming pool and of course, plenty of refreshment possibilities where you can sit back and enjoy the sumptuous surroundings.
+The palace complex covers around 1.6 km² and the fabulous palace garden, also dating back to the time of Empress Maria Theresa, has lots of hidden treasures e.g. a Roman ruin (from 1778!), the world's oldest zoo, the Neptune fountain, an obelisk, the impressive Gloriette, a maze, botanical gardens, even a public swimming pool and of course, plenty of refreshment possibilities where you can sit back and enjoy the sumptuous surroundings.